davidetaibi/Microservices_Project_List/README.md

 * https://github.com/getsentry
 * https://github.com/Staffjoy/v2 (abandoned)

-## Projects that migraterd from monolithic to microservces
+## Projects that migrated from monolithic to microservces

 Still looking for...